 So this is a tricky one.
 I have given friends lap dances – although they were girls and they had no interest in sleeping with me.
 I have given partners lap dances and the response has been mixed.
 Some people froze on me, thinking they’d have to deliver something similar, while some people loved it.

 But a lap dance is not something you give away like a discount or a freebie.
 It takes effort, goddamn it!
 Try grinding and twerking on somebody in squat position for three minutes.
 It’s a fucking workout.

 Also, people who have asked me this didn’t always have the right to.
 Like, if you are a random dude who follows me on Instagram, chances are I’m not gonna do it.
 I feel it’s something that’s given, not asked.

 I’ve also refused to lap dance people in music videos because if I hump a chair doing acro stuff on my Insta, I’m in control of my brand.
-If I’m humping some dude, then that can be used against me and I’m not in control anymore.
+If I’m humping some dude, I have to check that the dude is worth humping and that the song is something I would get behind brand-wise.
 Choices.

 “Can you do those really cool tricks on me during your lap dance?”

 Now let’s assume you’ve passed test one and that I will be giving you a lap dance.
 If you follow me on Instagram you will see that I can do weird acro tricks on chairs.
 I can headstand on them, balance on them or roll backwards off them.
 So if this is what you wanna see I have a question for you: are you Channing Tatum in Magic Mike XXL?
 If the answer is no, then probably not.